What Causes the Brown Spots on My Lawn?

-Summer is in full swing and everyone is out there mowing their yards at least once a week.
-It’s even nice enough to have dinner outside and admire the lawn—until you notice those spots in the lawn where the green is fading.
+Warmer weather is right around the corner!
+Summer will be in full swing soon enough, and everyone will be out mowing their yards at least once a week.
+It’s even nice enough to have dinner outside and admire the lawn — until you notice those spots in the lawn where the green is fading.
 If you take great pride in your yard, those brown spots can be major eyesores.
 The good news is that the brown spots can be fixed with a little patience.

-- Rhizoctonia fungus – AKA brown patch, this fungus is a disease that affects the blades of the grass but not the roots
+- Rhizoctonia fungus – Also known as brown patch, this fungus is a disease that affects the blades of the grass but not the roots.

-- Animal urine – your dog is part of the family, but Fido also tends to pee in the same spots in the yard and that will damage the yard.
-But don’t go yelling at the dog just yet—birds and other animals can also damage the yard with their urine.
+- Animal urine – Your dog is part of the family, but Fido also tends to urinate in the same spots in the yard, and that will damage the yard.
+But don’t go yelling at the dog just yet — birds and other animals can also damage the yard with their urine.
 They’re the most likely culprits for yellow lawns outside office buildings.

-Lawn Care to Fix the Brown Grass Patches
+The Lawn Care Steps To Fix Brown Grass Patches

 The unsightly brown patches in your lawn can generally be fixed.
 Lawrence Landscape has been doing lawn maintenance long enough to come away with some tips for anyone with some ugly grass patches.

 - Sharpen your mower blades – Dull blades will stress and lead to a shorter life span for the grass.

 - Don’t cut your grass lower than 2 to 3 inches – Your blades should be set high enough that they aren’t unevenly cutting the grass.

 - Alternate the areas where your animals urinate – If you can’t change where Fido goes to the bathroom, you can use some water to dilute the urine.
 Just a little water sprayed where the dog relieved themselves will keep the grass from soaking up as much urine.

 - Water your lawn in the early morning or not at all – If the yard has some dew on it in the morning, it won’t need to be watered.